 For dessert lovers, look no further than picarones – deep-fried doughnuts made from squash and sweet potato puree, then drizzled in honey syrup for added sweetness.
 These treats are best enjoyed hot off the fryer, but also make great souvenirs if you want to take home something special from your trip.

-And finally, there’s lucuma ice cream – creamy frozen treat flavored with lucuma fruit, which gives it its signature caramel flavor that locals love so much.
-Enjoy this delicacy while exploring Cusco’s vibrant streetscapes or savor it at home after a long day volunteering around town – either way you won’t regret trying this delectable treat.
+And finally, there’s lucuma ice cream – a creamy frozen treat flavored with lucuma fruit, giving it its signature caramel flavor that locals love.
+Enjoy this delicacy while exploring Cusco’s vibrant streetscapes, or savor it at home after a long day volunteering around town – either way, you won’t regret trying this delectable treat.

 So whether you’re looking for something light like ceviche or indulging in something more substantial like lomo saltado – don’t forget desserts like picarones and lucuma ice cream when exploring Peru’s diverse gastronomic offerings during your time here.
 With all these delicious options available throughout Cusco, why not try them all?